 Ten priorities for Europe – EU Law and Publications is a publication that discusses the past three years (the length of The Juncker Commission existence) as well as the next year and what follows next.
 This is an important document as it addresses the issues that plague the European Union at the moment.

 The documents give us insight into legislation and initiatives the EU commission announced in 2014.
 It shows us where they are and what needs to be done to implement them fully.
+You can find apps to check that on iOS AppStore.
 It also discusses the percentage of all legislative that were brought to fruition and the rate of those that are still just a 2014 promise.

 The analysis of the document